 Crystal clear waters, white sand beaches, and a hint of a city scape in the background is what yachters have come to expect as they approach the east coast of Puerto Rico where the town of Fajardo is located.
 This view has captivated many, and whether you want to sail yourself or sign up for a water-based tour, it is highly recommended that you find some way to get out on the water during your vacation in Fajardo.

-If you're just wanting to experience some time on the open water, without the complications and cost involved with renting a boat you should take a day sailing excursion.
+If you're simply wanting to enjoy some time on the water, without the stress and cost associated with renting a boat you can take an excursion.
 Want to know more what's included and how long a trip lasts?
-Check out the chart that follows to get contact phone numbers for area excursion services.
+Take a look at the listing that follows to obtain contact phone numbers for area providers.

 |Catamaran Getaway||(787) 550-3138||Villa Marina Yacht Harbour - Fajardo|